rasundsbak/rtd-tutorial/docs/source/usage.rst

    # install.packages("devtools")
    devtools::install_github("ropensci/comtradr@main")

-You can read more on this package here
+You can read more on this package here: https://github.com/ropensci/comtradr/blob/main/README.md

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function: